-We are just now having seen but these are coming from this, from the equally likely probable events, all these things that we discussed in the last class.
+So, if we just see that the last, last example that, that, what we have done is the, it is that when we are, when we are talking about this probability of B and the probability of B and probability of A or whatever, we are just now, have seen, but these are coming from this, from the equally likely probable events, all these things that we discussed in the last class.
 Only thing the axioms states that there are some certain guideline that must be followed to get to assign this probabilities.
-But what should be the actual probability for the particular event is nothing to do with the axioms of probability.
-So with this I conclude these classes in the next class some more properties and the special probability theorem will be discuss in the next lecture, thank you.
+But, what should be the actual probability for the particular event is nothing to do with the axioms of, of probability.
+So, with this I conclude this class.
+In the next class, some more properties and the special probability theorem will be discuss in the next lecture.
+Thank you.